 The SDK renders the notification in the following sequence:

 - Renders a basic push notification with HTML text fields & app icon

 - Then, it tries to draw the custom layout containing the background color.
 If you configured an image, then SDK will try to download the image in parallel

 Since SDK only gets ~10 secs to render the entire notification, sometimes due to poor internet connectivity or other network issues, the background rendering or image rendering or both might fail.
 If both fail, then this would result in showing a push notification with only the stylized text and NO background color.

 1. If you set your text color as white, then users would end up seeing a blank notification as shown below if their device theme is set as light mode

 2. If you set your text color as black, then users would end up seeing a blank notification as shown below if their device theme is set as dark mode

 1. wherever possible, use text colors that contrast with light & dark backgrounds.

-3. Color inversion in dark mode (device specific issue)
+3. Color inversion in dark mode (device-specific issue)

-4. Personalisation failure
+4. Personalization failure